core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

   This procedure does not provide forward secrecy.

-* The two peers can run the EDHOC key exchange protocol based on Diffie-Hellman and defined in {{I-D.ietf-lake-edhoc}}, in order to establish a pseudo-random key in a mutually authenticated way.
+* The two peers can run the EDHOC key exchange protocol based on Diffie-Hellman and defined in {{RFC9528}}, in order to establish a pseudo-random key in a mutually authenticated way.

    Then, the two peers can use the established pseudo-random key to derive external application keys.
 This allows the two peers to securely derive an OSCORE Master Secret and an OSCORE Master Salt, from which an OSCORE Security Context can be established.